holochain/docs-pages/src/pages/references/enable-holo.md

 A core distinction versus running nodes on the traditional cloud is that Holo provides the key management and signing infrastructure for users' keys to be held client-side, so your users always have full agency.

-## Get Started
+## Get started

 Holo hosting targets Holochain applications.
 It is assumed that you have familiarity with Holochain.

 https://developer.holochain.org/get-started/

-There are two pathways in this section - from scaffold or by migrating an existing hApp.
+There are two pathways in this section --- from scaffold or by migrating an existing hApp.
 Both pathways contain largely the same information so choose the pathway that most applies to your situation.

-In both cases there are no required DNA changes for Holo Hosting - only UI changes.
+In both cases there are no required DNA changes for Holo Hosting --- only UI changes.
 However, Holo operates under a different context and we highly recommend that you read the core concepts, in particular the sections on membrane proofs and anonymous access as these **will need DNA integrity zome changes to enable certain features**.

-## Get Started from Scaffold
+## Get started from scaffolding tool

 In this section we'll create a simple To-Do app.
 Our commentary will focus on the UI differences compared to a pure Holochain context.
 If you need more information about the DNA itself, please refer to the [Holochain get started section](https://developer.holochain.org/get-started/#4-zero-to-built-creating-a-forum-app)